-Net cash provided by operations was \$26,976,000 for fiscal year 2015 compared to \$16,296,000 for fiscal year 2014.
-In addition to net income, as adjusted for depreciation and amortization and other non-cash operating activities, the primary sources and uses of operating cash flows for fiscal years 2015 and 2014 were as follows:
+Net cash provided by operations was \$25,171,000 for fiscal year 2016 compared to \$26,976,000 for fiscal year 2015.
+In addition to net income, as adjusted for depreciation and amortization and other non-cash operating activities, the primary sources and uses of operating cash flows for fiscal years 2016 and 2015 were as follows:

-Accounts receivable, less allowance for doubtful accounts, were \$469,000 higher at fiscal year-end 2015 compared to fiscal year-end 2014.
-Accounts receivable, less allowance for doubtful accounts and cash discounts, were \$151,000 lower at fiscal year-end 2014 compared to fiscal year-end 2013.
+Accounts receivable, less allowance for doubtful accounts and cash discounts, were \$992,000 lower at fiscal year-end 2016 compared to fiscal year-end 2015, but were \$469,000 higher at fiscal year-end 2015 compared to fiscal year-end 2014.
 These moderate fluctuations in accounts receivable balances were attributed to timing of both sales and collections, as well as the payment terms provided to various customers.

-Inventories were \$3,114,000 lower at fiscal year-end 2015 compared to fiscal year-end 2014.
-The decrease is primarily attributed to concerted efforts to better manage finished goods and packaging inventory levels relative to sales requirements and efforts to reduce costs.
-Inventories were \$2,966,000 higher at fiscal year-end 2014 compared to fiscal year-end 2013.
-Increased finished goods and packaging inventory at fiscal year-end 2014 were the result of both higher costs and increased quantities on hand.
+Inventories were \$1,954,000 higher at fiscal year-end 2016 compared to fiscal year-end 2015 due primarily to anticipated sales requirements, particularly for cat litter and agriculture chemical carrier products.
+Inventories were \$3,114,000 lower at fiscal year-end 2015 compared to fiscal year-end 2014 as the result of initiatives to better manage finished goods and packaging inventory levels relative to sales requirements and efforts to reduce costs.

+Prepaid expenses were \$167,000 lower at fiscal year-end 2016 compared to fiscal year-end 2015 due to ongoing amortization.
 Prepaid expenses were \$2,455,000 lower at fiscal year-end 2015 compared to fiscal year-end 2014 due primarily to a decrease in prepaid income taxes and a reclassification of prepaid rents and royalties to other long-term assets.

-Prepaid expenses were \$1,988,000 higher at fiscal year-end 2014 compared to fiscal year-end 2013 due primarily to an increase in prepaid income taxes and new plant assets with a short-term expected life.
+Other noncurrent assets balances at fiscal year-end 2016 were similar to fiscal year-end 2015.
 Other assets were \$1,287,000 higher at fiscal year-end 2015 compared to fiscal year-end 2014.
 The increase was due primarily to the reclassification of prepaid rents and royalties from current prepaid expenses, which was partially offset by a decrease in the cash surrender value of life insurance on key employees due to the closing of two policies.

-Other assets were \$817,000 higher at fiscal year-end 2014 compared to fiscal year-end 2013.
-The increase was due to higher cash surrender value of life insurance on former key employees and a long-term warranty obtained on certain leased plant assets.
+Accounts payable were \$931,000 lower at fiscal year-end 2016 compared to fiscal year-end 2015 due primarily to lower income taxes payable.
 Accounts payable were \$571,000 higher at fiscal year-end 2015 compared to fiscal year-end 2014 due primarily to higher income taxes payable, which was partially offset by lower trade and freight payables.
-Accounts payable were \$187,000 higher at fiscal year-end 2014 compared to fiscal year-end 2013 due primarily to increased costs of purchased materials, which was partially offset by lower income taxes payable.
 Changes in trade accounts payable in all periods are subject to normal fluctuations in the timing of payments.

+Accrued expenses were \$2,746,000 higher at fiscal year-end 2016 compared to fiscal year-end 2015 due primarily to a higher discretionary annual bonus accrual.
 Accrued expenses were \$697,000 lower at fiscal year-end 2015 compared to fiscal year-end 2014.
 Accrued expenses for fiscal year 2015 declined due primarily to payments on leased equipment at our plants and lower accrued freight and other expenses, which were partially offset by a higher discretionary annual bonus accrual.
 In addition, the trade promotions and advertising accrual was higher at fiscal year-end 2015.
-Accrued expenses were \$2,586,000 lower at fiscal year-end 2014 compared to fiscal year-end 2013.
-Accrued expenses for fiscal year 2014 declined due primarily to the lower discretionary annual bonus accrual.
-In addition, the trade promotions and advertising accrual was lower at fiscal year-end 2014.
-These decreases were partially offset by a new lease obligation for assets at our plants.
 Changes in other accrued expenses in all periods related to ongoing operations are also subject to normal fluctuations in the timing of payments.